omopockettool/omo-dreams/README.md

 The app uses SwiftData for local data persistence.
 The `Dream` model includes:
 - `dream_date`: Date of the dream
 - `dream_text`: Description of the dream
-- `dream_tags`: Comma-separated tags for categorization
+- `dream_patterns`: Comma-separated patterns for categorization

 ### Bundle Identifier
 - **Bundle ID**: `com.omo.OMO-Dreams`